 Nonprofits, charitable organizations, and government entities (city, county, state, and federal) may recommend an individual volunteer or group of volunteers who directly assisted the organization with a project, event, or activity, for a Governor's Volunteer Award.
 A small handling fee per award helps to cover the cost of printing certificates, postage for the invitations, mementos, ceremony materials and the online nomination system.

-- Individual (one person providing outstanding volunteer service)
+- Individual Governor’s Volunteer Award: one person providing outstanding volunteer service

-- Group (two or more individuals who volunteer together as a team)
+- Group Governor’s Volunteer Award: two or more people who volunteer together as a team

-- Length of Service Award (volunteers who have served the organization multiple years.
-These awards are available in increments of five years, e.g., 5, 10, 15, etc.)
+- Group Length of Service Award (groups who have served multiple years.
+Awarded for increments of five years, e.g., 5, 10, 15, etc.

 Recipients are not required to live in Iowa, but their service must have benefited an Iowa organization or community.
 Those previously honored with an Individual Award should not receive another, but may be selected once every five years for a Length of Service Award.

 Types of Service

 Starting in 2021, Volunteer Iowa began collecting information to be able to recognize different types of service across the state.
 While not required as part of a nomination, nominators may select the following types of service for the GVAs: